This post may contain affiliate links. Please read my disclosure and privacy policy.

 homemade butterfingers ingredients labeled in glass bowls.

-How to Make Homemade Butterfingers
+How to Make Healthy Butterfingers

-In a small saucepan combine the maple syrup and cream of tartar.
+In a small saucepan, combine the maple syrup and cream of tartar.
 Whisk well until the cream of tartar has dissolved.
 This is the ONLY time you will stir this mixture.

 cream of tartar and maple syrup boiling in a saucepan.

 Note: Candy making is tricky because the sugar can quickly burn once you get near the 300ºF goal temperature.
-You’ll get the crispiest results if you let the maple syrup reach 300ºF, but if you don’t want to risk burning it, you can remove it from the heat once it reaches at least 270ºF which is the soft crack stage.
+You’ll get the crispiest results if you let the maple syrup reach 300ºF, but if you don’t want to risk burning it, you can remove it from the heat once it reaches at least 270ºF, which is the soft crack stage.
 (This stage is used for making toffee and butterscotch.
-It’s not quite as crispy, but will still create a firm candy.)
+It’s not quite as crispy, but it will still create a firm candy.)

 peanut butter and salt added to the boiled maple syrup and quickly stirred.

 Once the maple syrup has reached the correct temperature, immediately turn off the heat and stir in the peanut butter and salt.
-Stir as quickly as you can without splattering (because it’s hot!) then immediately pour it into the parchment-lined pan.
+Stir as quickly as you can without splattering (because it’s hot), then immediately pour it into the parchment-lined pan.

 Transfer the pan to the freezer to chill for 10 minutes.